kavia-common/Book-store-221706/bookstorereact/README.md

 - /login   Login form panel matching the screenshot

 Notes:
-- No Express/backend is used.
-Any previous references have been removed.
+- Backend removed: The Express backend container and any proxy/API base URL usage have been removed.
+Do not set REACT_APP_API_BASE or proxy; they are not used.
 - Images for book covers are included under public/assets.
 - CSS tokens load first, followed by global styles to ensure design fidelity.